Who hires indexers?

 Indexers are trained to write a comprehensive and useful index that will help your readers find information on significant topics.
 Indexers bring to the job

-- fresh eyes – An indexer comes to the text without preconceptions, reading it as it was written, not as it was imagined by its creator.
-The indexer is often the last reader before the text is published or goes live and often finds missed errors.
-And indexers report those errors to you so that you can feel confident about going to press.
+- Fresh eyes – An indexer comes to the text without preconceptions, reading it as it was written, not as it was imagined by its creator.
+The indexer is often the last reader before the text is published or goes live and sometimes finds missed errors.
+An indexer will report those errors to you so that you can feel confident about going to press.

 How do I find an indexer?

-Our online directory provides information on the background, specialties, and locations of indexers around the country.
+Our registry of indexers provides background, specialties, and locations of indexers across the country.
 Indexers who are not able to take on your project will often suggest names of other indexers whom they recommend.
 Ask and we will help you find an indexer for your project.